 Trim any excess yarn!

-(You are welcome to make and sell items using my patterns but do not use my pattern and/or pictures and claim them as your own creations.
+(You're welcome to make and sell items using my patterns but do not use my pattern or pictures and claim them as your own.
 Clearly credit the design to me and provide a link back to my pattern.
-Permission is not granted for mass production or factory manufacturing of any kind.)
+Personal Use Only. ©2020 Heather Corinne)